This article was updated on August 5, 2018.

 2. Social Platforms

 According to LinkedIn, only an estimated 4.2 percent of corporate learning hours are delivered in a social- or community-based setting.
-According to SimplyPsychology, the value of a community setting for learning, known as "social learning theory," has been observed for several decades as a tool for increasing the likelihood that individuals will adopt new behaviors.
-By integrating social concepts with your technology for employee learning, CHROs can encourage community-based learning and strengthen the potential for teamwork.
+SimplyPsychology notes that the value of a community setting for learning, known as "social learning theory," has been observed for several decades as a tool for increasing the likelihood that individuals will adopt new behaviors.
+By integrating social concepts with your technology for employee learning, HR leaders can encourage community-based learning and strengthen the potential for teamwork.

 3. Comprehensive Resources

-In a tightening talent market, CHROs must focus on ways to retain and attract talent, including the use of improved employee education opportunities.
+In a tightening talent market, HR leaders must focus on ways to retain and attract talent, including the use of improved employee education opportunities.
 With the acquisition of technologies for education, HR teams can manage costs of improved educational efforts and increase the impact of those continuing education opportunities.